Updated November 13, 2021. The article was updated to correct minor grammatical errors.

 Being placed on the waitlist for medical school can feel disheartening.
-After working so hard through the application and prepping for interviews, a waitlist decision can make even the best applicants question their chances for an acceptance.
+After working so hard through the application and prepping for interviews, a waitlist decision can make even the best applicants question their chances for acceptance.
 However, fear not!
-A waitlist does not equate to a rejection, and many applicants will receive an acceptance after being placed on the waitlist.
+A waitlist does not equate to rejection, and many applicants will receive an acceptance after being placed on the waitlist.
 Although every waitlist is different, some schools quote that upwards of 50% of their class is filled from waitlist positions.
 The point is, don’t get discouraged and follow these simple steps to help you come off a waitlist with an acceptance.

 - Keep your demographical information current

 This may seem obvious, but this small detail should not be overstated.
 Did you switch email addresses because the other one was full of junk?
 Or did you graduate and are no longer using your school email address?
 Be sure to update schools of any email, phone, or address changes.
-You don’t want to miss your chance at an acceptance because you are no longing checking a specific email or your address changed because you moved back home after graduating.
+You don’t want to miss your chance at an acceptance because you are no longer checking a specific email or your address changed because you moved back home after graduating.

 - Check your emails often

 On the note of making sure your demographical information is current, check your emails daily, including the spam folder.
-Medical schools may notify you of a change in your status and want expect a prompt reply.
+Medical schools may notify you of a change in your status and want to expect a prompt reply.
 Be sure to give them one!
-If you are going on a trip where you won’t have service, still try to login as frequently as possible to ensure you don’t miss an important message.
+If you are going on a trip where you won’t have service, still try to log in as frequently as possible to ensure you don’t miss an important message.

 - Write to the schools

-First, check to make sure that the school allows submission of additional material.
+First, check to make sure that the school allows the submission of additional material.
 Some schools explicitly state that an applicant should not send in additional information while on the waitlist.
 If the school allows additional material, then send them an update letter or letter of interest.
 Essentially these letters are the same thing (sometimes they are even called a letter of intent) as they have the same purpose.

 The letter should serve to provide any additional information to the school that they may have not heard about (for instance, a new volunteer position or a publication) and to express your interest in attending their university.
 Here are a few tips to make the most of these letters: